 As you go through the rating aspects of the review, encourage discussion of each -- make sure she feels empowered even to disagree and state why.
 Chances are, she came to the review with one pressing issue on her mind: how much?
 The salary change issue -- which hopefully you can deal with another day, but if not do that last.
 By encouraging engagement throughout the review, that question gets put aside and the process really can develop a plan of action for the following year.
 Don't rush through the rated section, but make it known that the planning discussion is coming and really the best part of the meeting.

 Now the good part, the collaborative discussion of all the information he gave you a few weeks earlier as they compare to your perception around the same issues.
 This is when you both really work together to:

 Finally, have a chat about his career objectives.
-You need to know what he wants, and facilitate his achievement of this.
-Hopefully this will give you the opportunity to open the salary discussion at another time.
-The outcome of the review, collaborative constructive input and knowledge of his aspirations is what should guide you to your salary decisions.
+You need to know what he wants and facilitate his achievement of this.
+Hopefully, this will give you the opportunity to open the salary discussion at another time.
+The outcome of the review, collaborative constructive input, and knowledge of his aspirations are what should guide you to your salary decisions.
 Now, that's constructive.

 Examples of Constructive Criticism in the Workplace, Joseph Chris

 Guest Blog by MetaExpert Richard Vales: Perception and Misconception and Operational Excellence